Estimated reading time: 9 minutes

 Health benefits of loquats

-They’re super high in vitamin C. Just one cup of loquats contains more than 60% of your daily recommended intake of vitamin C. This makes them a great choice for boosting your immune system.
+For example, they’re super high in vitamin C. Just one cup of loquats contains more than 60% of your daily recommended intake of vitamin C. This makes them a great choice for boosting your immune system.
 Vitamin C is also an antioxidant, which means it can help protect your cells from damage caused by free radicals.

 Loquats are also a good source of dietary fibre, which is great for healthy digestion, lowering cholesterol, and controlling your blood sugar.
 Plus, the fibre in loquats is mainly insoluble, which means it can help keep you feeling full and satisfied.